jobezic/wihan/README.md

 ```
 and the hosts will be allowed to pass without any redirection to the captive portal.

+## Contributing

+Contributors are welcome!
+Join this nice project!

 ## License

 This project is licensed under the terms of the GNU Lesser General Public License version 2.1.